Top students discuss top LI issues

 Some of Long Island's top students recently joined forces to mull the region's top issues.

-The 2011 Long Island Youth Summit included more than 180 local high schoolers and their teachers who gathered to discuss socioeconomic, medical and environmental topics ranging from transportation to affordable housing to open spaces.
+The 2011 Long Island Youth Summit included more than 180 high schoolers and their teachers who gathered to discuss socioeconomic, medical and environmental topics -- from transportation to affordable housing to open spaces.
 The second annual summit was held last month at Dowling College's Oakdale campus.

 "One reason why I started this was to engage young people in local issues on a meaningful level," said event co-chair Nathalia Rogers, an associate professor of sociology at Dowling.
 "Young people are capable of research and complex thinking, and it is our obligation to open opportunities for them."